squareblob/MountAugusta/Constitution.md

 >b.
 In all disputes concerning voter eligibility that cannot be resolved by the Judges, the Mayor is the final arbiter, with no opportunity for further appeal.

 >c.
-If there are no Judges current appointed, the Mayor shall assume all duties of Judge as defined in Article I, Section A until Judges are appointed.
+If there are no Judges current appointed, the Mayor shall assume all duties of Judge as defined in Article I Section A until Judges are appointed.

 ##B. Conduct of Popular Vote